after-the-sunrise/bitflyer4j/README.md

 **bitflyer4j** (bitFlyer for Java) is a Java wrapper library for the [bitFlyer Lightning](https://lightning.bitflyer.jp/?bf=yolu1tm3&lang=en) API.

 [bitFlyer](https://bitflyer.jp?bf=yolu1tm3&lang=en) is a crytocurrency exchange based in Japan, offering JSON+REST API just like many of the other bitcoin and altcoin exchanges.
-This library aims to capsulize the raw message formats and protocols, and provide a strictly-typed API library in addition to the handly features.
+This library aims to capsulize the raw message formats and protocols, and provide a strictly-typed API library in addition to the handy features.

 * Strictly-typed method calls, parameters and return types.
 * Asynchronous method calls with `java.util.concurrent.CompletableFuture` for background message queueing/throttling and method chaining.